 Especially with freshmen, I need to see how students from numerous feeder schools write a paragraph.
 With sophomores, I often make the first assignment two paragraphs and stress they should create a strong sentence transition between them.

 Tell students your expectations.
 If I could return to my earlier years of teaching, this tops the list of what I would change.
-Writing expectations differ for every individual, and that is probably best.
-Students must adjust their tone, language, message, and everything dependent upon their teachers/bosses and situations.
+Writing expectations differ for every individual circumstance, and that situation is probably best.
+Students must adjust their tone, language, message, and everything dependent upon their teachers/bosses/audience and situations.
 Since I began explaining what I expect (more than simply covering the rubric), students are less fearful to write.
 I think they feel empowered because they know what I expect.

-Then, we work on organization with a fun cookie activity.
+Students and I work on organization with a fun cookie activity.
 Not only do students enjoy writing about cookies (we eat them too!), but we also build community through the activity.
 Students realize they are capable of organizing and narrowing down a topic.
-Since we complete that activity early in the year, we reference it continually.
+Since we complete that activity early in the year, we reference it continually, thus building our community more.
+Everyone understands how to organize a paper that covers cookies (I have samples included in this activity), and students enjoy sharing all that they know about a favorite food.

 At this point for high school writing, students and I have established expectations and terms as well as completed a community building activity.